 We've written this article to help you develop your internal online safety training search & selection team.
 Read on for some helpful tips.

-If you want to learn even more about evaluating online safety training, we’ve included a lot of additional links for you at the bottom of this article, and don’t forget to download our free 90-page Online Safety Training Buyer’s Guide Checklist.
+If you want to learn even more about evaluating online safety training, we've included a lot of additional links for you at the bottom of this article.
+You might also find a LOT of stuff interesting and helpful on your online safety training search in the guide below.

 So, first things first.
 Don't try to do this on your own.
 Get some help.